turbopixel/Feuerwehr-Beitrag-Generator/.github/ISSUE_TEMPLATE/pull-requests.md

 ---
-name: pull requests
+name: Pull requests
 about: Pull requests let you tell others about changes you've pushed to a branch in a repository
-title: ""
+title: ''
-labels: ""
+labels: ''
-assignees: ""
+assignees: ''

 ---

 **Describe the PR**